dotnet-script/dotnet-script/README.md

 Normally, the nuget package with the `dotnet-script.dll` will be globally located on your machine (on Windows) in `C:\Users\{user}\.nuget\packages\` folder let's refer to that location as `<NUGET_ROOT>`.

 To debug a script using Visual Studio Code, create a folder `.vscode` next to your script and put the following `launch.json` file inside (make sure to replace `<NUGET_ROOT>` with your global nuget packages path, ensure that the path to `dotnet.exe` is correct and that `dotnet-script` version matches the one you have got installed!).
+This technique works on Windows, as well as on OS X and Linux (make sure to use Unix paths there).

 ```
 {